-Dublin City University (DCU) has become the world’s first autism friendly university through a collaboration between DCU, AsIAm and Specialisterne Ireland (a specialist consultancy that recruits and supports people with Autism).
+In 2018 Dublin City University (DCU) became the world’s first autism friendly university through a collaboration between DCU, AsIAm and Specialisterne Ireland (a specialist consultancy that recruits and supports people with Autism).

-DCU’s designation as Autism Friendly marks the conclusion of an 18-month research project, led by Dr Mary Rose along with AsIAm and Specialisterne Ireland.
+DCU’s designation as Autism Friendly marked the conclusion of an 18-month research project, led by Dr Mary Rose along with AsIAm and Specialisterne Ireland.
 To read the full Executive Summary Report, click here.

 Following the research study, AsIAm worked closely with DCU to develop a series of eight principles that underpin the university’s purpose for its autistic students (which you can read below).

-A full-time Autism Friendly University Co-ordinator was appointed in DCU to drive the project over the next three years.
-The autism friendly coordinator will implement and drive the principles, through 43 actions that are applicable to DCU, their students, staff and the campus as a whole.
+Fiona Earley, is DCU’s full-time Autism Friendly University Co-ordinator.
+Fiona was appointed in DCU to drive the project over the next three years.
+Fiona implements the principles, through 43 actions that are applicable to DCU, their students, staff and the campus as a whole.
 To find out more about how the AsIAm Autism Friendly University Award has been implemented in DCU click here.

-Is your University interested in becoming an AsIAm Accredited Autism Friendly university?
+Is your University interested in gaining an AsIAm Autism Friendly University Award?

 Universities which attain AsIAm Autism-Friendly Status are understanding of the needs of Autistic students, open to making adaptations to be more accessible and have a positive, celebratory culture towards Autism.
 These Universities will not only ensure autistic students can thrive while studying but also serve as a springboard to employment opportunities after study.

 Why should third level Institutions become Autism Friendly?

 Across third level education, both in Ireland and internationally, an increasing number of higher education places are sought and accepted by students on the autism spectrum.
 This number is continually growing.
 (Barnhill, 2016)